streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 ### Example module handler

-The example code in the [`lib.rs`](#) Rust source code file contains the `map_eth_block_for_sink` module handler responsible for extracting the blockchain data and passing it to the `substreams.sink.files.v1` protobuf for the sink tool and its process.
+The example code in the [`lib.rs`](#) Rust source code file contains the `map_eth_block_for_sink` module handler responsible for extracting the blockchain data.
+The module handler is responsible for passing the data to the `substreams.sink.files.v1` protobuf for the sink tool and its processes.

 ```rust
 #[substreams::handlers::map]